 Private School vs Independent School

 Many families have asked: Is Odyssey School a private school?
 The answer is yes, but it’s also complex.
-We were founded to create a learning community that honored the wholeness of our beings: a space where spirituality and emotionality were acknowledged without being indoctrinated.
+We were founded to create a learning community that honored the wholeness of our beings.
+Odyssey is a space where spirituality and emotionality are acknowledged without being indoctrinated.
 We are not a public school nor a charter, yet we are committed to serving our community!

 It is important to acknowledge, especially as a school located in the southern United States that was founded by white families and educators, that there is a fraught history of private education being utilized as a segregationist tool.
 You can read more about that in this article from southerneducation.org.
 We have a commitment to equity, which means that we are committed to knowing this history, evaluating ourselves, and working actively against structures of racism.